cdktf/cdktf-provider-googlebeta/docs/googleBigqueryCapacityCommitment.java.md

 The plan this capacity commitment is converted to after commitmentEndTime passes.

 Once the plan is changed, committed period is extended according to commitment plan.
-Only applicable for ANNUAL and TRIAL commitments.
+Only applicable some commitment plans.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_bigquery_capacity_commitment#renewal_plan GoogleBigqueryCapacityCommitment#renewal_plan}